-Top Tips for Caring for Pregnant Mini Goldendoodle Mothers
+Essential Care Tips for Your Pregnant Mini Goldendoodle Mothers.

 These little ladies don’t mess about – their typical gestation period is about 63 days.
 That’s just over two months of puppy-baking time.